 New Database Project?
 To Ensure Success, Start Here

-You would not think of hiring a staff member or volunteer for your organization without writing a carefully crafted job description.
+Without writing a carefully crafted job description, you would not consider hiring a staff member or contractor for your organization.
 The same approach is needed when launching your database development project.
-Write a requirements document, sometimes called a “software requirements specification”, before
+Write a requirements document, sometimes called a “software requirements specification,” before

 beginning your project.
-Your database developer will rely on this to create your database, so make sure it has everything needed to guarantee success.
+Your database developer will rely on this to create your database, so ensure it has everything needed to guarantee success.
 A solid requirements document is the first step to ensuring the success of your project.

 What do you need your database to do?
 Perhaps you want to store a list of donors and their contact information.
 Do you need to record when and how they donate?
 The dates and the amounts?
-Their preferred contact method and their spouse’s name?
+What is their preferred contact method and their spouse’s name?
 If so, write that down.
-Describe the information you want to store about volunteers, grantors, board members and staff.
-Databases are all about the details, so be as specific as you can.
+Describe the information you want to store about volunteers, grantors, board members, and staff.
+Databases are all about the details, so be as specific as possible.
 What about your core mission?
-What information would you like to have on tap and how should it be displayed?
+What information would you like on tap, and how should it be displayed?
 Do you want photos, graphs, or dashboards of some kind?

-Think not only about your own needs but also those of any stakeholders in your organization.
-Consider board members, volunteers, donors and sponsors – anyone who has a share in your organization’s mission and vision.
+Think about your own needs and those of any stakeholders in your organization.
+Consider board members, volunteers, donors, and sponsors – anyone with a share in your organization’s mission and vision.
 What do they need to know to stay informed?
 How do you measure success?
-What information will inform your choices, plans and spending decisions?
+What information will inform your choices, plans, and spending decisions?

 Plan, Write, Discuss